Skip to main content

 Technical Analysis

-CVE-2023-28755 is a Regular Expression Denial of Service (ReDoS) vulnerability identified in the URI parsing component of Ruby programming language versions through 3.2.1.
-The vulnerability stems from the URI parser's mishandling of invalid URLs containing certain characters, which triggers excessive backtracking in the regular expression engine.
-This results in a significant increase in execution time when parsing these crafted URI strings, leading to potential denial of service conditions by exhausting CPU resources.
-The flaw does not compromise confidentiality or integrity but impacts availability by slowing or halting services that rely on URI parsing.
-Exploitation is straightforward as it requires no authentication or user interaction; an attacker can remotely send maliciously crafted URI strings to vulnerable applications.
-The issue is tracked under CWE-1333, which relates to ReDoS vulnerabilities caused by inefficient regular expressions.
-Fixed Ruby versions addressing this vulnerability include 0.12.1, 0.11.1, 0.10.2, and 0.10.0.1.
-No known exploits have been reported in the wild as of the publication date.
-The CVSS v3.1 base score is 5.3, reflecting medium severity with network attack vector, low attack complexity, no privileges required, no user interaction, and impact limited to availability.
-This vulnerability is particularly relevant for web applications and services developed in Ruby that parse user-supplied URIs, as they may be susceptible to denial of service attacks if not updated or mitigated.
+CVE-2023-28755 is a vulnerability classified as a Regular Expression Denial of Service (ReDoS) affecting the URI parser component in Ruby versions through 3.2.1.
+The issue stems from the parser mishandling invalid URLs containing specific characters, which leads to excessive backtracking in the regular expression engine.
+This results in a significant increase in execution time when parsing such crafted URI strings, effectively causing a denial-of-service condition by exhausting CPU resources.
+The vulnerability does not compromise confidentiality or integrity but impacts availability by slowing or halting services that rely on URI parsing.
+Exploitation requires no authentication or user interaction, and the attack vector is remote, as an attacker can send maliciously crafted URIs to vulnerable applications.
+The vulnerability is tracked under CWE-1333, which relates to ReDoS issues caused by inefficient regular expressions.
+Fixed versions of Ruby addressing this vulnerability include 0.12.1, 0.11.1, 0.10.2, and 0.10.0.1.
+While no known exploits are currently reported in the wild, the medium CVSS score of 5.3 reflects the moderate impact and ease of exploitation.
+This vulnerability is particularly relevant for web applications and services written in Ruby that parse user-supplied URIs, where an attacker could disrupt service availability by triggering the ReDoS condition.

 Potential Impact